Spectrum Considerations for Utilities

 By the end of this course, participants will be able to:

-Understand FCC licensing and buildout obligations
+Understand licensing pathways and FCC obligations

 Course Format

-Delivery: Virtual live
+Delivery: Virtual live or in person

 Length: 4 hours